PhamQuocThai1303/Social-App/README.md

 - Technologies Used

 # Introduction
-- Welcome to our Social App project - T-Connect!
+- Welcome to our Social App project - **T-Connect**!
 This is a platform where users can connect, share posts, like and comment on content, send messages, and stay notified about their activities.

 # Features
-1. User Management
+1. **User Management**
 - Registration: Users can sign up for an account with a unique username and password.
 - Login: Registered users can log in securely using their credentials.
 - User Profile: Users can update their profile information.

-2. Social Interaction
+2. **Social Interaction**
 - Follow/Unfollow Users: Users can follow and unfollow other users to see their posts in their feed.
 - Post Management: Users can create, read, update, and delete posts.
 - Like/Unlike Posts: Users can like and unlike posts.